Chipzryum/btc_up_down/README.md

 # BTC Up/Down Algorithm Template
+# Bitcoin Sentiment Analysis

+This project analyzes the relationship between Bitcoin price movements and sentiment indicators from various social media platforms (Twitter, Reddit, Bitcointalk).

+## Purpose

+The script identifies which sentiment indicators from the Augmento dataset are the best predictors of Bitcoin price candle colors (up or down movements).

+## Data Files

+The analysis requires two main data files:
+- `Data/augmento_btc.csv` - Contains sentiment indicators from various social platforms
+- `Data/btc_data.csv` - Contains Bitcoin price data with OHLCV information

+## Running the Analysis

+To run the sentiment analysis:
 Welcome!
 This project lets you **create and test your own Bitcoin price prediction algorithms**—no coding experience required.

 ## 🚀 Quick Start